oelmekki/pgrebase/README.md

 ## Why

 If you started outsourcing data manipulation to your database through postgresql cool features, you probably realized this is painful.
-This is not your usual codebase, it lives in postgres, and you often have to drop your function/trigger/view if you want to edit it.
-Migrating servers is not easy either.
+Postgresql's functions, triggers and views are not your usual codebase, they live in postgres, and you often have to drop your them if you want to edit them, eg when you change a function signature.
+You could edit them directly in psql, but then it's migrating servers / other devs installation that becomes difficult.

-The classic tool for this is to have migration files.
+The classic tool for this is the migration software, asking you to manage migration files.
 This is great for handling tables, not so great to make frequent changes to your functions.
 Can we do better?

 ## What